DePauw Undergraduate Ethics Symposium

 Undergraduate students are thinking seriously about ethical decision-making both in the private and in the public sphere throughout their four years in college.
 At The Prindle Institute we try to foster an intellectual climate that encourages the best kind of inquiry about these ethical dilemmas.
 This encouragement of critical inquiry is evident in the work of the Prindle interns, in the multiple lectures, films, discussions and reading groups, but it is perhaps best exemplified in the Undergraduate Ethics Symposium, the signature event at The Prindle Institute.

-Since its first year, 2007-08, the Janet Prindle Institute for Ethics has sponsored this Undergraduate Ethics Symposium, building on the Institute’s focus on inquiry into a wide range of ethics issues.
+Since its first year, 2007-08, the Janet Prindle Institute for Ethics has sponsored the DePauw Undergraduate Ethics Symposium, building on the Institute’s focus on inquiry into a wide range of ethics issues.
 In that first year, we invited students from all across the country to submit their work, and then selected 25 participants from over 50 submissions.
 By the 5th symposium, held in April of 2012, the number of submissions had almost doubled.
 Over the five years a diverse set of colleges and universities has been represented including Harvard, Princeton, Middlebury, Georgetown, Lewis and Clark, Claremont McKenna, Colby, Carleton, Wellesley, Tufts, Brown, Alabama, Florida State, and the University of Chicago.

 After a rigorous selection process, 25-28 participants are invited, expenses paid, to come together for three days to consider the most pressing ethical issues of our time.
 This symposium is shaped around a series of workshops in which students present to one another their best work on a subject of ethical concern.
 These workshops are facilitated by visiting scholar-artists who then present their own work.
 Each year we include some artistic presentation, such as an exhibition of the paintings of Holocaust-survivor, Samuel Bak, or a dramatic presentation of the life of Mary Anning, a 19th century biologist.